bimlas/howto-distraction-free-desktop-workspace-for-developers/README.md

 ![tmux multiple sessions](./screencast/04-tmux-multiple-sessions.gif)

 While the force that enforces organization is eliminated, it still feels more natural to **switch between views of applications, rather than tasks.
 So, only the applications you want to see together will be on the screen**, even if multiple applications are associated with the task you're working on.

-The force that enforces organization is eliminated, but it still feels more natural to switch between views of applications rather than tasks.
-When switching between views, only the applications you want to see together will be in front of you on the screen.
-This allows you to focus on the views instead of the tasks, even if multiple applications are associated with the task you're currently working on.

 ### Single session for each task